-Below we have highlighted some of the main causes of blocked drains.
-We have also suggested some of the ways that you can prevent future blockages.
+Below we have highlighted some of the main causes.
+We have also suggested some of the ways that you can prevent future problems.

 Wet wipes and baby wipes are in our experience the most common cause of a blocked toilet.
 Contrary to popular belief, wet wipes are not meant to be flushed down the toilet.
 Unlike toilet paper, wet wipes are not designed to break up when flushed.
 This means that over a period of time there is a significant risk of a blockage occurring.